RLuckom/raphaelluckom.com/hugo_site/content/posts/profit_and_misinformation.md

 bank.
 Win-win-win.
 So what I want _you_ to do is, I want you to design an algorithm that helps people find the content that gets them to stay longest."
 I just made this up, but I think it's a pretty fair representation and it doesn't require bad intent.
-However, it _does_ conflate "time users spend interacting with the service" and "value that users get from the service."
+However, it _does_ require the conflation of "time users spend interacting with the service" and "value that users get from the service."
 In PR terms, this is convenient--it's the publicly-palatable rationale for any decision that gets made to support the goal.